The history of wars, deaths, and violence permeate the very soil of the state creating many haunted places in Virginia.

 Is the attic light on at the Hardesty-Higgins House?
 Hear more insight to this and many other creepy tales during the tour.

 Ranked 15th in the “TOP 100 Most Haunted Places in the United States” and has featured on A&E’s History Channel and two episodes of “My Ghost Story”, Bio Channel’s hit paranormal tv show.
 The Exchange Hotel Civil War Museum has also featured in many other publications and paranormal shows.

 Before the Civil War, the Exchange Hotel, with its high ceiling parlors and grand veranda, welcomed passengers from the two rail lines: the Virginia Central Railroad and the Alexandria Railroad.

-Soon war began, and the railroads became a supply route transporting troops, supplies, and the
+Soon war began, and the railroads became a supply route transporting troops, supplies, and the wounded to Gordonsville.

 In March 1862, the Exchange Hotel became the Gordonsville Receiving Hospital and provided care for over 70,000, both Confederate and captured Union soldiers.